opencv/opencv/modules/highgui/doc/buttonbar_controls.rst

    </Wnd1>

 You can use the comment char # to deactivate some of standard controls programmed inside /modules/highgui/src/window_QT.cpp.
 In this case only two standard controls (and nothing else) would remain active.
+Additonal you can define for each window it's initial mode,position and size.
+With a line like "CV_WINDOW_NORMAL 25,50 700*600" the window mode is possibly changed away from "AUTOSIZE" to predefined values.
+In this case we have defined an window offset x=25,y=50 and a window size of 700*600 Pixel.

 Please try to make a \*.cfg for the delaunay executable and test it with activated/decactivated lines inside <Wnd1></Wnd1>.

 Let us now have a look on an example with user interaction by buttons additional to keystrokes.
 You find the complete source code of this example in /samples/cpp/buttonsqt.cpp

-The executable of the example ist called buttonsqt and so we need a file buttonsqt.cfg :
+The executable of the example ist called buttonsqt and so we need a file buttonsqt.cfg which you can find in /samples/cpp like the source code:

 .. code-block:: xml